Head of Programmes

 • Lead the programmes team in proactive research and analysis of industry trends, donor strategies and funding priorities, for programming development.

-• Put in place mechanism for tracking and relaying of intelligence on funding opportunities to relevant business development and program staff in a timely manner for execution.
+• Put in place mechanism with BD and Grants Coordinator for tracking and relaying of intelligence on funding opportunities to relevant business development and program staff in a timely manner for execution.

 • Follow up with donors and partners, post business requests to debrief, as well as to disseminate promising practices and lessons.

-• Assist the Country Director in shaping the strategic direction of the Alight Rwanda program, ensuring quality programs are designed and implemented.
+• Assist the Country Director in shaping the strategic direction of the Alight Uganda program, ensuring quality programs are designed and implemented.

 • Actively participate in Senior Leadership Team meetings, contributing to problem-solving and decision-making on policy and strategic direction.